 I am proud to have studied at the Jing Institute of Massage in Brighton.
 Their approach to training is a tailored person-centred approach to each Massage Professional.
 They taught us to treat each of our clients with “The Biopsychosocial approach of Care”

-I treat each massage patient with the attitude that “not one size fits all” and the same is very much applicable to treating patients with symptoms of Long COVID.
-In this article I will explore ways in which the Biopsychosocial Model of Care can be applied to treating patients including those with Long COVID.
+I treat each massage patient with the attitude that “not one size fits all”.
+In this article, I will explore ways in which the Biopsychosocial Model of Care is applied to treating patients.

 Biopsychosocial Model of Care follows rules such as: